Women's rights in Saudi Arabia: Sexual violence and trafficking

 Under Sharia law, rape is punishable with any sentence from jail to execution.
 As there is no penal code in Saudi Arabia, there is no written law which specifically criminalizes rape or prescribes its punishment.
 The rape victim is often punished as well if she had first entered the rapist's company in violation of purdah.
 There is no prohibition against spousal or statutory rape.
+According to Human Rights Watch's World Report 2025, a woman who refuses to have sexual relations with her husband might lose her right to marital maintenance, including being provided with basic needs such as clothing and housing.
 In April 2020, the Saudi Supreme Court abolished the flogging punishment from its court system, replacing it with jail time, fines, or both.

 Migrant women, often working as domestic helpers, represent a particularly vulnerable group.
 Their living conditions are sometimes slave-like; they may experience physical violence and rape.
 In 2006, U.S. ambassador John Miller, Director of the Office to Monitor and Combat Trafficking in Persons, said the forced labor of foreign female domestic workers was the most common kind of slavery in Saudi Arabia.
 Miller claimed human trafficking is a problem everywhere, but the number of foreign domestic workers in Saudi Arabia, coupled with loopholes in the system, cause many foreign workers to fall victim to abuse and torture.

 Women, like men, may be subject to harassment by the country's religious police, the mutaween, in some cases including arbitrary arrest and detention, and physical punishments.
 A UN report cites a case in which two mutaween were charged with molesting a woman; the charges were dismissed on the grounds that mutaween are immune from prosecution.

 In some cases, victims of sexual assault are punished for khalwa, or being alone with an unrelated male, prior to the assault.
 In the 2006 Qatif rape case, an 18-year-old victim of kidnapping and gang rape was sentenced by a Saudi court to six months in prison and 90 lashes.
 The judge ruled she violated laws on segregation of the sexes, as she was in an unrelated man's car at the time of the attack.
 She was also punished for trying to influence the court through the media.
 The Ministry of Justice defended the sentence, saying she committed adultery and "provoked the attack" because she was "indecently dressed."
 Her attackers were found guilty of kidnapping and were sentenced for prison terms ranging from two to ten years along with up to a thousand lashes.